 Kojima’s last Metal Gear Solid game for Konami also happens to be his grandest moment.
 Taking the franchise into the realms of open world seems to have been an inspired decision, with so much to do and missions to complete that you will be playing for hours.
 We know, we’ve still not seen everything there is to see in the game.
 We also love the way you can tackle just about everything in multiple fashions – run and gun or sneaking around are just two ways you can complete objectives, each causing different reactions.

 Halo: The Master Chief Collection

-With Halo: The Master Chief Collection, which came out at the end of 2014, 343 Industries put together an amazing package of the four best Halo games remastered for the current generation console.
-We've had Halo 5: Guardians since then, but the previous four are a worthy set of games regardless.
+With Halo: The Master Chief Collection, 343 Industries put together an amazing package of the four best Halo games remastered for the current generation console.
+We've had Halo 5: Guardians since release, but the previous four are a worthy set of games regardless.
 The Xbox One version of Halo 2 is such an amazing upgrade to the Xbox original that it's almost worth the money on its own.

 The continuing success of Minecraft might come as a surprise to some but with each new release a new generation of fans is born.
-And, because Microsoft is now the sole owner of the series, the Xbox One version is one of the best.
+And, because Microsoft is now the sole owner of the series, the Xbox One version is exemplary.
 It also offers cross-platform play.